martinderm/Simple-System-Prompt-Generator/README.md

 Use the content of System Prompt Generator.txt as the system or instruction prompt.
 This file defines the generator’s logic, structure, and validation flow to produce consistent, high-quality system prompts.

-Here’s a polished **README-style instruction set**—in English—suitable for a **System Prompt Generator** tool.
-You can include this in your README file for developers/users of the generator.

 ## Purpose

 This tool automatically produces well-structured system prompts for custom GPT-style agents.
 Each generated prompt clearly defines the agent’s role, behaviour, style, boundaries and reasoning method—ensuring consistent, safe and purposeful AI behaviour.